Do you have $20,000 to immediately contribute to your Strata Scheme for major works?

 - Your regular Sinking Fund contributions still need to be paid.

-A Sinking Fund needs to be prepared at least each 5 years and run for 10 years.
+A healthy Sinking Fund needs to be prepared at least each 5 years and run for 10 years.

 Developers and agents regularly advertise lots for sale with “low strata fees”.
-This is a fallacy as every complex requires a certain amount of expenditure, otherwise it will deteriorate.
+This is a fallacy as every complex requires a certain amount of expenditure, otherwise, it will deteriorate.
 When you see this statement, just be aware that in effect, all it is saying is “we are keeping the levies low now until we sell the lots and the future owners can worry about not having enough money to pay for repairs”.

 Unfortunately, some committee members also have this attitude, especially if they intend to sell in a short time.
-What they want is to pay as little as possible now and let future and long term owners be hit with Special Levies.
+What they want is to pay as little as possible now and let future and long-term owners be hit with Special Levies.
 They only care about making money.

 Sinking Fund v’s Special Levy

-A correctly prepared Sinking Fund:
+A correctly prepared and healthy Sinking Fund:

 - Levies are fully and immediately tax deductable